Conference celebrates women in business

 The event will be held on the campus of Southeastern Louisiana University in the Student Union Grand Ballroom.

-Women Mean Business presenters include Deborah Randolph, president of the Central Louisiana Chamber of Commerce; author and Lady Lions Head Basketball Coach Yolanda Moore; Louisiana’s First Lady Donna Hutto Edwards; Stephanie Clouatre Davis, humorist and storyteller; and motivational speaker Mari Ann Callais.
+Women Mean Business presenters include Lady Lions Head Basketball Coach Yolanda Moore; Louisiana’s First Lady Donna Hutto Edwards; Stephanie Clouatre Davis, humorist and storyteller; and motivational speaker Mari Ann Callais.

-The event will also feature an informative panel of experts that will address the top wellness issues for women in 2015.
-Panelists include Dr. Dwan Mabry and Christie Clark of North Oaks Obstetrics and Gynecology and Dr. Pam Deters of Crossroads Behavioral Health; and Julie Day of Spoga Fitness Center.
+The event will also feature an informative panel of experts that will address the top wellness issues for women in 2016.
+Panelists include Dr. Mayra Porter of Magnolia Obstetrics and Gynecology; Dr. Pam Deters of Crossroads Behavioral Health; and Julie Day of Spoga Fitness Center.

-"Women Mean Business 2015 will provide opportunities to network with other professionals and local business owners," Summers said.
-"Table, vendor, and ad sponsorships are available for businesses interested in participating in this event.
-Another highlight of the event is an exclusive showcase of spring and summer looks, sponsored by Hammond Square."
+“Women Mean Business 2016 will provide opportunities to network with other professionals and local business owners,” Summers said.
+“A few banner sponsorships are still available for businesses interested in participating in this event.”

 Summers said the cost to attend the conference is $35, $45 on event day, and includes lunch; Southeastern students may attend at no charge, but advance registration is a must.